stirunagaru/Housie/README.md

 ###  Inputs:
 * Number range: (1-n) default 1-90
-* Number of players: N – default 2
+* Number of players: N â€“ default 2
 * Tickets Size: N rows and M cols:  default: 3*9
-* Game starts: Enter “N” / “Q“ to generate a number or quit game.
+* Game starts: Enter â€œNâ€ / â€œQâ€œ to generate a number or quit game.

-*Singleton Pattern* – As we need only one Dealer to start the game and moderate it.
+*Singleton Pattern* â€“ As we need only one Dealer to start the game and moderate it.
 We can restrict creation of multiple moderator objects in the application by following Singleton Pattern.

-*Observer Pattern* – To create an interaction between the dealer and n-players, as dealer resets the status and must notifies the players to respond for the changes.
+*Observer Pattern* â€“ To create an interaction between the dealer and n-players, as dealer resets the status and must notifies the players to respond for the changes.
 Hence, we can say that Players are the observers here.

 ### Package Structure: